teresaupdyke/qccodar/README.md

 In the SeaSonde Archivalist application, check that you have a task list called RadialMetric with tasks for the following files and make any adjustments for your preferences as needed:

-(See the CODAR Archivalist application guide if you are unfamiliar with the Archivalist program would like further instructions on how to edit the archives.)
+See the CODAR Archivalist application guide if you are unfamiliar with the Archivalist program and would like further instructions on how to edit the archives.

-/Codar/SeaSonde/Data/RadialResponses/IdealPattern
-/Codar/SeaSonde/Data/RadialResponses/MeasPattern
 /Codar/SeaSonde/Data/RadialMetrics/IdealPattern
 /Codar/SeaSonde/Data/RadialMetrics/MeasPattern
 /Codar/SeaSonde/Data/Radials_qcd/IdealPattern
 /Codar/SeaSonde/Data/Radials_qcd/MeasPattern
 /Codar/SeaSonde/Data/RadialShorts_qcd/IdealPattern
 /Codar/SeaSonde/Data/RadialShorts_qcd/MeasPattern
+/Codar/SeaSonde/Data/RadialResponses/IdealPattern   (see note below)
+/Codar/SeaSonde/Data/RadialResponses/MeasPattern    (see note below)

-The RadialResponses tasks are *extremely important* because the response files take up alot of space and will fill up your disk quickly!
+Note: The RadialResponses tasks may not be necessary as later versions of the SeaSonde radial software do not include these files.
+If the RadialResponses folders contain data, it is *extremely important* to set up archiving tasks for those files, because they take up alot of space and will fill up your disk quickly!